camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 {{< /note >}}

 {{< note title="Java serialization format" class="warning" >}}
-  Be aware, that when using a serialized representation of variables, the Java serialization format is forbidden by default.
-You should either use another format (JSON or XML), or explicitly enable the Java serialization with the help of [`javaSerializationFormatEnabled` configuration parameter]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}).
+  Be aware that when using a serialized representation of variables, the Java serialization format is forbidden by default.
+You should either use another format (JSON or XML) or explicitly enable the Java serialization with the help of the [`javaSerializationFormatEnabled`]({{< ref "/reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}) configuration flag.
+  However, please make sure to read the [Security Implication]({{< ref "/user-guide/security.md#variable-values-from-untrusted-sources" >}}) first before enabling this.
 {{< /note >}}

 ## JSON and XML Values